This article contains affiliate links. We may earn a commission if you purchase through our links, at no extra cost to you.

 |---|---|---|---|---|---|---|

-Do I need a 4K monitor for video calls specifically?
+Do I need a 4K monitor specifically for video calls?

-Not for the call itself — video conferencing platforms cap resolution well below 4K.
-The benefit of 4K for video call users is the surrounding workspace: sharp text in your browser and apps, the ability to have multiple windows open without cramping, and a cleaner, crisper appearance if your camera captures any portion of your screen or desk.
+Not for the call resolution — conferencing platforms cap well below 4K.
+The benefit is your surrounding workspace: sharp text in apps, multiple windows without cramping, and a professional appearance if your screen is visible on camera.
+The resolution benefit is all-day, not just call-specific.

 Is 27 inches the right size for 4K at a home desk?

-At 27 inches, 4K delivers approximately 163 pixels per inch — sharp enough that individual pixels are not distinguishable at normal desk distances.
-This is considered the sweet spot for 4K at a desktop: large enough to use split-screen, dense enough to read clearly without scaling.
+At 27 inches, 4K delivers approximately 163 pixels per inch — sharp enough that individual pixels disappear at normal desk distances.
+It’s the practical sweet spot: large enough for split-screen work without sitting at arm’s length, dense enough to read small text without scaling.

-What USB-C power delivery wattage do I need to charge my laptop?
+What USB-C power delivery wattage do I need for my laptop?

 Most 13-inch ultrabooks charge comfortably on 45–65W.
-15-inch MacBook Pros and high-performance Windows laptops require 90–100W to charge at full speed under load.
-All monitors on this list except the ASUS PA279CV offer 90W; the ASUS delivers 65W, which may slow-charge some larger laptops while in use.
+The 15-inch MacBook Pro and most larger Windows laptops need 90–100W for full-speed charging under load.
+The ASUS PA279CV at 65W will slow-charge larger laptops while in use.
+Every other monitor here is at 90W.

 Can these monitors connect to both a Windows laptop and a Mac?

-All five monitors are platform-agnostic — they accept DisplayPort, HDMI, and USB-C inputs regardless of operating system.
-Color management profiles differ slightly between Windows and macOS, but factory-calibrated monitors (Dell, ASUS, BenQ) produce accurate colors on both platforms without manual calibration.
+All five accept DisplayPort, HDMI, and USB-C regardless of operating system.
+Color management differs slightly between Windows and macOS, but factory-calibrated monitors (Dell, ASUS, BenQ) produce accurate results on both platforms without manual adjustments.

-What is the difference between sRGB and DCI-P3 color coverage?
+What’s the difference between sRGB and DCI-P3 coverage?

-sRGB is the standard color space for web content, documents, and most video conferencing apps — 100% sRGB coverage means these monitors display everyday content accurately.
-DCI-P3 is a wider color space used in photo and video production.
-High DCI-P3 coverage is useful for creative professionals reviewing images and videos, but it should not affect the quality of everyday remote work tasks.
+sRGB is the standard color space for web content, documents, and most productivity apps.
+100% sRGB means everyday content looks accurate.
+DCI-P3 is a wider space used in photo and video production.
+High DCI-P3 coverage helps creative professionals; it has minimal impact on everyday remote work tasks.

 Detailed Reviews